MFT/PCC student, pursuing an M.S. in Mental Health Counseling & MFT at California State University Fullerton, Class of 2028

 Experience & training

 I am currently completing my graduate program in counseling under clinical supervision.
 My training includes coursework in multicultural counseling, mental health assessment, career development, and evidence-based therapeutic approaches.
-I am committed to ongoing learning and culturally responsive care.
+I am committed to ongoing learning and culturally responsive care, as it has been shown that culturally adapted mental health interventions targeted to a specific cultural group, compared to generic, non-tailored approaches is 4 times more effective.
+Additionally, I am committed to supporting my queer community, as 99% of LGBTQIA+ young adults in an affirmative therapy program said the intervention felt relevant to their lives.

 "I believe that being seen, heard, and understood is one of the most powerful forms of healing."